We’re delighted you’re interested in our trips. If there’s any other information you need, give us a call at 705-342-5324. We love to talk trip.

 Memories of Your Adventure

 We stock topographic maps & marine charts in both of our shops.
 These tell wonderful stories and will hold great memories after your trip.
-Give us a call if you’d like us to send you one by mail.
+Give us a call if you’d like to buy one in advance, and we can pop it in the mail.

 Frequently Asked Questions